 You could go one further and use an oil-based adhesion primer such as Zinsser Cover Stain or Crown PX3.
 These products are not very nice to use, give off a lot of odours and are not very good for the environment, but they do come with a couple of advantages over water-based alternatives.

 The first being, the oil will not penetrate your wallpaper as freely as water would, so you can avoid potential issues with bubbling (however it can still happen in some cases).
+Plus, it acts as a barrier coat to stop water from your emulsion reaching the wallpaper and causing a problem.
 The other advantage with an oil-based primer is its stain blocking capabilities.
 Without it, you might (although it is a rare problem), get seepage through your seams which may discolour your emulsion.
+You can buy Zinsser Cover Stain online by clicking here.

 Zinsser Wallpaper Cover-up